Why Are My Pregnancy Test Lines Getting Lighter?

 If you tested today and the line seems lighter than your test from yesterday.
 Don’t panic.
 It could simply be that your urine was more diluted.

-If you test again over a few days or weeks and the line continues to get lighter or disappears, a couple of things could be happening:
+If your pregnancy test progression lines get lighter or disappear, a couple of things could be happening:

 - If you tested with two brands that have varying levels of sensitivity, the results could look different.
 Try using the same brand test and comparing tests within the same brands.

 - The first result could have actually been an evaporation line, which is extremely frustrating.
-Learn more about the difference between evaporation lines and faint positives.
+Learn more about the difference between an evaporation line vs faint positive.

 It could be a chemical pregnancy.
 A chemical pregnancy is a very early miscarriage that occurs when an egg is fertilized, but does not fully implant into the uterus.